emil-muzz/emil-muzz/quest-freedom.md

 # Oculus Quest Freedom

+:warning: _Retired, likely out of date._ :warning:

+_Sadly my Quest2 has failed and is no longer bootable._
+_I'll keep the information here for reference, but it's out of date._

 One of the drawbacks to disconnecting a Quest 2 from FB is losing access to applications from your Oculus App Library.
 This page documents a process to legitimately obtain APKs for Oculus & AppLab apps, and my results testing various apps.